codeforboston/voiceapp311/README.md

 > "Alexa, ask Boston Info where are the nearest food trucks?"
 >
 > "Alexa, ask Boston Info what's for lunch?"

+### Find any open farmers markets
+The Boston Info app can let you know if there are any farmers markets open today.

+Example Requests:
+> "Alexa, ask Boston Info what farmers markets are open?"

 ### Find any nearby Crime incidents